 The capital of the Netherlands, Amsterdam is known for its elaborate canal system, narrow colourful houses and cobbled streets, all reminiscent of its origins as a small fishing village in the late 12th century.

-Since then, Amsterdam developed into one of the most important ports in the world and has continued to grow and evolve into many neighbourhoods and suburbs that make up the city that we know today.
+Since then, Amsterdam has developed into one of the most important ports in the world and has continued to grow and evolve into many neighbourhoods and suburbs that make up the city that we know today.

-Boasting a level of charming that every other European city can only admire, Amsterdam is famously ‘gezellig,’ a Dutch quality that translates roughly as ‘cosy.’
+Boasting a level of charm that other European cities can only hope to achieve, Amsterdam is famously gezellig, a Dutch quality that translates roughly as ‘cosy.’
 While the city definitely gives off homely vibes, it by no means compromises on the qualities that make it such a great city.

 Choosing where to stay in Amsterdam as a first-time visitor can be overwhelming, mainly because the accommodation options are plentiful and among the most exciting in Europe!
 While having too many options isn’t necessarily a bad thing, it is worth doing your research beforehand to make the right decision for you.